jonathonmcmurray/kdbbot-teams/README.md

 # kdbbot-teams
 A framework for a KDB back end to a MS Teams bot

 kdbbot-teams is a plugin-based framework for interacting with MS Teams from KDB, adapted from [kdbslack](https://github.com/jonathonmcmurray/kdbslack).
-Functionality is added to the framework by way og [auto plugins](#auto-plugins).
+Functionality is added to the framework by way of [auto plugins](#auto-plugins).
 In addition, there is "worker" functionality that can be leveraged by plugins.

 ## Starting kdbbot

 In order to start kdbbot, clone this repo & run `q kdbbot.q` from the root directory of this repo.
 (You will also need to update some config files).
-There are a number of command line options you can/should specify when running also:

 ## Plugins